john-blackburn/preprocessor/README.md

     const string windowsKits = "C:/Program Files (x86)/Windows Kits/10/include/10.0.18362.0";
 ```

 Then, build the code in Visual Studio (Build > Build Solution) in both Debug and Release modes.
+Please build the x64 version as the test scripts will use that executable.

 # Testing the code